Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

 \subsubsection{Fantasy world overlaid on the real world (23/63)}

-Participants onsite think this MR street play provided them with a unique opportunity to immerse themselves in a magical fantasy world that seemingly came to life in reality.
+Participants on-site reported that IMRSP provided them with a unique opportunity to immerse themselves in a magical fantasy world that seemingly came to life in reality.
 Players expressed a strong sense of being transported into the realm of their dreams and fantasies, where they could embody the roles of powerful wizards and engage in long-awaited duels.
-One player exclaimed, \emph{"I have been waiting for this duel all my life!"} (P13) Another participant expressed her excitement: \begin{quote} \emph{"You have fulfilled my wildest fantasies.
-This is why I'm here."} (P14) \end{quote}
+One player (P13) exclaimed, \dquote{I have been waiting for this duel all my life!} Another participant expressed her excitement: \dquote{You have fulfilled my wildest fantasies.
+This is why I'm here} (P14).

-The game evokes a strong emotional connection to fantasy lovers and their childhood dreams.
-A participant commented: \emph{"I feel like a wizard.
-I think my letter from Hogwarts is finally gonna come in the mail after all these years."} (P25) Referencing the Harry Potter series, their words showcased how this game tapped into the collective imagination and allowed players to embody the roles of their favorite fictional characters.
+The game evoked a strong emotional connection to fantasy lovers and their childhood dreams.
+A participant (P25) commented: \dquote{I feel like a wizard.
+I think my letter from Hogwarts is finally gonna come in the mail after all these years.} Referencing the Harry Potter series, their words showcased how this game tapped into the collective imagination and allowed players to embody the roles of their favorite fictional characters.
 These reviews show that the seamless integration of immersive MR technology and fun gameplay contributed to a deep sense of immersion, making the fantasy feel tangible and real for the players.